 The exact amount of compensation that can be claimed varies depending on the value of your invoice:

-Do I have to include something on my invoices to claim interest?
+Do I have to include something in my terms or invoices to claim interest?

 No, there is no requirement to inform your business customers at the time of the order or purchase that you will claim interest and compensation for any late payment.